 Listen to an interview Wolfkill did with The Women in Tech Show in 2016.

 3. Jennifer Hale: Someone has to voice the characters in video game, and Hale voices a fair number of some of the most recognizable female voices out there.
 In fact, the New Yorker called her “the Meryl Streep of the medium,” so she must be good.
 Most recently, she did the voice for Pellinore in World of Final Fantasy, Sharon Carter in Lego Marvel Avengers, and Sarah Palmer in Halo: Guardians.
 See her full list of credits on BehindTheVoiceActors.com.

 Watch this video, “The Many Voices of Jennifer Hale in Video Games.”
 (She has quite the range!)
-To get in touch with her, go to her official website.

 4. Corrinne Yu: Yu is a gaming programmer.
 Today she is the principal development manager at Amazon Prime Air.
 Previously, she worked as the graphics programmer at Naughty Dog, the principal engine programmer for Halo, and the studio wide director of technology at Gearbox Software.
 In 2010, Kotaku named her one of the 10 most influential women in gaming in the last decade — and it looks like she continues to live up to the honor years later.
 She currently sits on the SIGGRAPH Game Development Committee, the Microsoft Graphics Advisory Board.